Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `401 UNAUTHORIZED`

-If a standard user that does not own the site tries to perform this action.
+If a non-admin or a user that didn't upload the image tries to perform this action.

 ### Approve site image (Admin only)